hdhungdo/TheCross/README.md

 ```bash
 ionic cordova prepare
 ```
-Then keep follow for adding dependencies, plugin and platform folder
+Then keep follow for adding `dependencies (node_modules), plugin and platform folder`

 ### Follow instruction bellow if getting any error.